ReadAlongs/SoundSwallower/docs/source/soundswallower.js.rst

 usual manner.
 If this means nothing to you, please consult https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous.

-This may seem superfluous given that you already have to go to the extra effort to run inside a Worker, but it allows us to have the same API under Node.js.
-One may ask if this is really worthwhile since it seems that having code that is reusable on different runtimes is not a big priority for the JavaScript community.
+This means that for older browsers you will need to use some kind of magical incantation that "polyfills" (I think that's what the kids call it) or transcodes or whatever so that it works right.
+Also outside the scope of this document, because there are approximately 59,000 of these, all of which claim to be THE BEST EVAR and I do not know which one you should use.

 By default, a narrow-bandwidth English acoustic model is loaded and made available.
-If you want to use a different one, you can use :js:func:`load_model` to make it visible to the library, upon which you can then refer to it in the decoder configuration.
-That sounds confusing!
+If you want to use a different one, just put it where your web server can find it, then pass the relative URL to the directory containing the model files using the `hmm` configuration parameter and the URL of the dictionary using the `dict` parameter.
 Here is an example, presuming that you have downloaded and unpacked the Brazilian Portuguese model and dictionary from https://sourceforge.net/projects/cmusphinx/files/Acoustic%20and%20Language%20Models/Portuguese/ and placed them under ``/model`` in your web server root: